Brachytherapy for Prostate Cancer

 The doctors involved with the unit at Sunninghill underwent intensive training from an Internationally renowned expert before starting to treat patients without supervision.
 The Sunninghill unit is associated with the British society for prostate embolisation and will share its date to ensure standards are continuously maintained and upgraded.

-For more information follow this link: www.prostatecare.co.za
+For treatment queries, scheduling appointments and more general information follow this link: www.prostatecare.co.za

 Sacral Neuromodulation is a therapy to control abnormally functioning bladder and bowels.
 It is also used for various forms of pelvic pain.
 A stimulator is implanted in the patient which sends electrical signals to the sacral nerves.
 The sacral nerves supply and receive input from the bladder, bowel and pain receptors of the pelvis.